This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 The very affordable Bresser Topas 10×25 shows no major flaws.
 The aluminum-made chassis, middle bridge and hinges of the Bresser Topas 10×25 seem robust and sturdy.
 Focusing is easy and precise, there is slight edge blurring which is to be expected at such a low price.
 During daylight viewing the instrument performs well, as for the twilight performance, at dawn in low light the image brightness decreases noticeably.

 The Topas is a good choice if you are looking for a small, robust binocular for occasional use.
-This instrument is not suitable for expert users or for serious wildlife and bird-watching excursions.
+This instrument is unsuitable for expert users or serious wildlife and bird-watching excursions.

 More info: